 The Silk Road Peace Project is a movement of prayer, racial reconciliation, and advocacy, seeking peaceful resolution to an unprecedented human rights crisis unfolding in NW China.
 It was established as a non-profit by a small group of concerned individuals with many years of experience in the region, as well as proficiency in the languages and cultures involved.
 It is our conviction that the majority and minority cultures and laguages of this region each possess a unique glory which deserve the same respect and protection.
 See "Never again is happening again" below for additional essential background.

-Reliable sources indicate that up to 1.8 million Uyghurs and other ethnic minorities (Kazakh, Kyrghiz, and Hui) are being held in "re-education camps" in the Xinjiang Uyghur Autonomous Region (XUAR).
+Reliable sources indicate that up to 1.8 million Uyghurs and other ethnic minorities (Kazakh and Kyrghiz) are being held in "re-education camps" in the Xinjiang Uyghur Autonomous Region (XUAR).
 The entire province is under a high-tech form of martial law with a dense network of facial recognition cameras and police check-points.
-This combination of concentration camps plus high tech surveillance has created an Orwellian nightmare unprecedented in human history.
+This unique combination of concentration camps plus high tech surveillance has created an Orwellian nightmare unprecedented in human history.

 Why is Silk Road Peace Project needed?